 Coillte is aware that wind energy is a proven technology and according to the Irish Wind Energy Association (IWEA), it provided 24% of our Irish electricity demand in 2015.
-As outlined in the White Paper 'Ireland's

-Transition to a Low Carbon Energy Future 2015-2030', Coillte too recognises that "onshore wind will continue to make a significant contribution" to meeting Ireland's energy needs.
+As outlined in the White Paper 'Ireland's Transition to a Low Carbon Energy Future 2015-2030', Coillte too recognises that "onshore wind will continue to make a significant contribution"3 to meeting Ireland's energy needs.

 Due to the fact that there are many myths concerning wind energy developments, Coillte has developed a Frequently Asked Questions document on this subject matter.
-Should you require further information regarding Coillte's involvement in the wind energy industry, please consult our Frequently Asked Questions document as it appears on the Wind Energy Section of the Coillte web site and do not hesitate to contact us at windenergy@coillte.ie.
+Should you require further information regarding Coillte's involvement in the wind energy industry, please consult the FAQ section of the Coillte website (www.coillte.ie/faq) and do not hesitate to contact us at info@coillte.ie.